Why is it that so many people report that travel throws off their fitness routine?

 Should your travel schedule stop you from being active, fit and healthy?
 Absolutely not!

-These are some of the questions I will be addressing in this brief article to help you stick to your wellness and fitness lifestyle even when your busy travel schedule gets in the way.
+These are some of the questions I will be addressing in this brief article to help you stick to your wellness and fitness routines even when your busy travel schedule gets in the way.
 Don’t miss some of the helpful tips on how to keep on moving and exercising when you are traveling.

 - Drink at least 1 gallon of water